t-amarius/Weather/README.md

 ## 🧑‍💻 Author

 **Tamarius Jones**
-Built as part of a university project for learning Java GUI development and data analysis techniques.
+Built as part of a Bowie State University Computer Science I project.